libriscv/godot-sandbox/README.md

 ## Tips

-- Not all Variant types are implemented inside the Sandbox, however they may still be freely passed into and out of the sandbox.
-This means you can still use all the things you usually do, however at some point any unsupported Variant needs to be passed back out again, so that you can use it.
+- Not all Variant types are implemented inside the Sandbox.
 - Complex variants may only be passed out of the sandbox if they have been seen (bit-exact) on the way in.
 This means, the only way to pass a Dictionary or Callable out of the sandbox, is to first pass it in.
 Passing a complex Variant into the sandbox is implicitly seen as allow-listing that specific Variant.
 Once the VM function call ends, all temporary allowances are cleared (for security reasons) and forgotten.
 - More Variant types will be supported inside the sandbox over time.
 For security reasons, each type must receive proper scrutiny and will receive at most a conservative implementation.
 - The performance of complex Variant calls and many common operations in the sandbox will have native performance (on a case-by-case basis).
 Do not be afraid of copying data or using temporary strings, as memory-, heap- and string- operations have native performance on all supported languages.